open-policy-agent/opa/docs/book/rest-api.md

 The server returns 200 if the path refers to an undefined document.
 In this case, the response will not contain a `result` property.

+#### Response Message

+- **result** - The base or virtual document referred to by the URL path.
+If the path is undefined, this key will be omitted.
+- **metrics** - If query metrics are enabled, this field contains query performance metrics collected during the parse, compile, and evaluation steps.
+* **decision_id** - If decision logging is enabled, this field contains a string that uniquely identifies the decision.
+The identifier will be included in the decision log event for this decision.
+Callers can use the identifier for correlation purposes.

 ### Get a Document (with Input)

 ```